KABoissonneault/KingmakerBugfixes/README.md

 - Fixed Quiver of Lightning Arrows and Quiver of Lover's Arrows not having the extra haste attack despite mentioning "speed" in the description
 - Fixed Explosion Ring not giving +12 damage to bomb abilities
 - Fixed Blade of the Merciful's "Mass Heal" DC to 23 instead of 0
+- Fixed sling weapon type not having a model or proper projectiles, for the one sling you can find in KM

 #### Misc